Actinobacillus pleuropneumoniae: Porcine pleuropneumonia

 Actinobacillus pleuropneumoniae was found to be the causative agent for up to 20% of all bacterial pneumonia cases in swine.
 The main disease associated with this bacterium is porcine pleuropneumonia, a highly contagious respiratory disease, affecting primarily young pigs (usually less than 6 months).
 All of the symptoms and signs of porcine pleuropneumonia can be attributed to its virulence factors.
 The symptoms include respiratory distress, bloodstained discharge (usually frothy) from the mouth, fever, anorexia, mild diarrhea, cyanosis, lethargy, and spontaneous abortion in sows.
 The most common sign for a pig farmer is the sudden death of several pigs over a short period of time.
 Peak mortality is usually reached when pigs are 10–16 weeks old.
-Not uncommonly,r mortality rates can reach 20-80% in fattening pigs, with similarly high morbidity.
+Not uncommonly, mortality rates can reach 20-80% in fattening pigs, with similarly high morbidity.
 Pigs that do survive the disease remain as carriers and spread the bacterium to other swine.
 Several bacterial combinations are seen in vivo, the most common simultaneous infection being Pasteurella multocida.
 Treatment must be immediate and continuous.
 Antibiotics used include ceftiofur, tetracycline, synthetic penicillins, tylosin, and sulfonamides.